 There are certain foods that are common in aggravating IBS symptoms.
 These include alcohol, fizzy drinks, chocolate, tea, coffee and processed or fatty foods.
 If you notice that these foods and drinks bring on symptoms, or just make you feel lethargic in general, then avoid them.

 It may be useful to also assess your fibre levels and consider a probiotic to help improve your digestive health.

 Eating well isn’t just about what you consume, it is about your eating habits.
 Make sure when you do eat that you have sufficient time for your food to digest.
 Don’t eat when you are anxious, worried or stressed either, as this hinders the digestive process.

-Clearly life delivers an element of stress.
-However, if you suffer with IBS be sure to include relaxing activities each day to reduce the level of stress you experience.
+Clearly, life delivers an element of stress.
+However, if you suffer from IBS be sure to include relaxing activities each day to reduce the level of stress you experience.

 This may include mediation and mindfulness activities, reading or playing music – whatever allows you to switch off and be calm.